 A king cake is a bread-like cake eaten between King’s day and Fat Tuesday.
 There is traditionally a small plastic baby hidden in the cake.
 Originally the baby represented baby Jesus.
 Today the baby symbolizes good luck and fortune and prosperity to whomever finds it.

-Also, that person that finds the baby is responsible for throwing the following year’s party and making the Mardi Gras king cake.
+Also, that person that finds the baby is considered a “King” for the day and oh yeah responsible for bringing a new king cake to the next party.
+Some sources have said “Next year’s” party and but closer to NOLA tradition is the very next mardi gras party, so I have been told.
 There is much more information online that you can find about this tradition if you like.
 On to the king cake!

 While this is called a king cake the traditional Mardi Gras king cake is more of a sweet roll or cinnamon roll than a classic cake.
 It is really easy to make, if I can do it, you can do it.
 Let’s get baking!

 In order to make this delicious Mardi Gras king cake you need the following ingredients: